feiye-vims/schism-tut/docs/share-your-own-tutorials.md

 permalink: docs/your_tutorial
 ---
 ```
-For your new tutorial, you can use any nav_order value between 11 and 89, which may or may not be changed by the VIMS team.
+For your new tutorial, you can use any nav_order value between 11 and 89, which may or may not be changed by the VIMS team later.
-Add some introduction in "your_tutorial.md".
-Note that this file shares the same name as the parent folder.
+Note that "your_tutorial.md" shares the same name as your tutorial folder.
+This is a good place to put a summary of your tutorial.
+See the summary page of [Compound flooding model]({{ site.baseurl }}{% link docs/compound-flood/compound-flood.md %}) for an example.

 2. Add a \*.md file for each page of your tutorial.
 Set the "parent" to be the same as your tutorial's title in the previous step, for example:
 ```markdown